shopspring/shopspring.github.io/_posts/2015-03-02-ios-integration-tests.md

 If you want to learn more we'd love to [hear from you](mailto:hey@shopspring.com) and if you'd want to work on one of Apple's Best Apps of 2014 as a full-time job - [we're hiring](https://spring.recruiterbox.com/).

+*Thanks to Bryan Irace, Brian Bonczek, Anoop Ranganath and Adam Ernst for reading drafts of this.*